debiki/talkyard-prod-one/README.md

    ```

    Note:
+   - Set `talkyard.secure=true`, so HTTPS will work — unless you're testing
+     on localhost; then set `talkyard.secure=false`.
-   - If you don't edit `play.http.secret.key` in `play-framework.conf`, the server won't start.
+   - If you don't edit `play.http.secret.key` in `play-framework.conf`,
+     the server won't start.
    - A PostgreSQL database user, named *talkyard*, gets created automatically,
      by the *rdb* Docker container, with the password you type in the `.env` file.
      You don't need to do anything.
    - If you're using a non-standard port, say 8080 (which you do if you're using **Vagrant**),
      then comment in `talkyard.port=8080` in `play-framework.conf`.
-   - If you don't have a hostname, or use a non-standard port, change
-     `talkyard.secure=true` to `talkyard.secure=false` instead.

 1. Depending on how much RAM your server has (run `free -mh` to find out), choose one of these files:
    mem/1.7g.yml, mem/2g.yml, mem/3.6g.yml, ... and so on,